vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-1.md

 * Even worse, if you collaborate with other people on the same repository, they will have to inspect every single change in every commit to discover what you changed.

-All of this adds up to a lot of wasted time in the end for each collaborator, present and future.
+All of this adds up to a lot of wasted time for each collaborator, present and future.

-I instead like to use the time I'm spending preparing a commit to reflect on what the commit actually brings.
+I instead like to use the time I'm spending preparing a commit to reflect on what the commit actually brings to the project.
 This makes committing part of my workflow instead of a chore.
 The key idea behind it is if you changed something in a project, there is a reason behind it.
 This reason should be the subject line of your commit message.
-Here is a few examples:
+Here are a few examples:

 > * Fix window resizing bug
 > * Add support for non-linear transforms